marcgeurts/checker/docs/parameters.md

 *Default: 'list'*

-This parameter will tell which progress type to use while are running your actions.
+This parameter will tell which progress st to use while are running your actions.
 Currently, exists two types `list` and `bar`.
 By default will progress is `list`.